Roboroads/laravel-tinker/README.md

 Both options will open a console if you don't have one open currently or run the current console if you do.

-**NOTICE** - this plugin is new and might contain bugs.
+**NOTICE** - this plugin is maturing but might still contain bugs.
 Please report them at the github issues page on the link below

  - [💡 GitHub Issues](https://github.com/Roboroads/laravel-tinker/issues): feature requests and bug reports
  - [🙏🏼 Patreon](https://www.patreon.com/roboroads): Consider supporting this project if it helped you 😊